The Little Apocalypse; How to distinguish between the destruction of Jerusalem and the Return of Christ.

 Little Apocalypse – The Greek word translated “revelation” in Revelation 1:1 is apokalupsis.
 This is transliterated to English as apocalypse.
 Matthew 24 is sometimes called the little apocalypse because it contains Jesus’ most comprehensive description of future events.

 Parallel chapters – Luke 21 and Mark 13 contain the same explanation.
-A separate article (Little Apocalypse Support) has been published which compares the three gospels, as support to this article.
+A separate article (Little Apocalypse Support) compares the three gospels, as support to the current article.
 The reader is advised to first read that other article.

 Interpretation of the variations – When at least two of the three authors agree, one can accept their report as factual.
 When one author mentions something which the other two do not, it will be assumed that that was also actually said, for “the Helper, the Holy Spirit … will teach you all things, and bring to your remembrance all that I said to you” (John 14:26).